DewitteRuben/pssd_connect_2024/README.md

 ```

 This command copies the updated files into the backend container and restarts the Bun runtime to apply the changes.

+## Deployment and updating

+The scripts found in the `scripts` folder can help with remote management of the application